FROM 26 TO 29

 SUNDAY JULY 9

 The festival takes place right on the beaches of the Chambre d’Amour, with 3 projection sites, open-air screenings, surfing, movies, art and concerts – all entirely free and open to the public.
-From Friday 7th to Monday 10th July 2023, The International Surf Film Festival in Anglet will celebrate it’s 19th anniversary.
+From Monday 26th to Friday 29th August 2024, The International Surf Film Festival in Anglet will celebrate it’s 19th anniversary.
 During four days, Anglet will be home to one of surfing’s major cultural film events, gathering both amateurs and professionals around this year’s best cinematographic achievements.
 Since its creation in 2004, close to 200 films have been shown during the festival, offering each year an international overview of the best pictures from the surfing world.
 An international jury composed of members from the surfing world and the media will select 7 winners during the closing night’s awards ceremony.

 The quality and diversity of the films showcased each year, proposing a rich variety of images and stories from the world of surfing, have made it an unmissable key event in the season.
 Presented by Bruno Delaye Production and the city of Anglet, the festival is entirely free and open to the public – allowing for a moment of exchange and fun for everyone.